Last updated on November 27th, 2022

 Fakarava’s two lagoon passes are a scuba diver’s paradise but it is the more remote south pass that is considered the best (see “where to stay in Fakarava”).
 Aside from chartering a boat, getting to the south pass is possible either by staying at one of the pensions located near the pass or by joining a day trip to the pink sand beaches.
 Some dive centers will periodically take divers on a day trip of diving in the south pass.

 Fakarava is designated as a UNESCO Biosphere Reserve, with restrictions on commercial fishing and pollution in place, all in agreement with the local population.
-The exquisite marine life and coral is like no other I’ve personally seen anywhere in the South Pacific.
+The exquisite marine life and coral are like no other I’ve personally seen anywhere in the South Pacific.

 The snorkeling in Fakarava is superb and easily accessible.
 The water is clean, clear and good spots are to be found pretty much anywhere along the lagoon.
-I particularly enjoyed the snorkeling outside the village, along the sealed road before the airport and off the breathtaking PK9 beach.
+I particularly enjoyed the snorkeling outside the village, along the sealed road before the airport, and of the breathtaking PK9 beach.
 I was also tipped off by a local that riding south of the village will bring you to lovely and secluded spots.

-As for the diving, Fakarava is rewarding every single dive.
-Not only will you encounter walls of sharks and thrilling drift dives back into the lagoon, you’ll also witness some of the most pristine coral in the entire South Pacific.
+As for diving, Fakarava is rewarding every single dive.
+Not only will you encounter walls of sharks and thrilling drift dives back into the lagoon, but you’ll also witness some of the most pristine coral in the entire South Pacific.
 The protection that the Biosphere Reserve provides, combined with the direction the reef faces (away from the prevailing winds) – allows the coral to grow and flourish in Fakarava.
-It comes in all shapes, sizes and most importantly – color!
+It comes in all shapes, sizes, and most importantly – color!
 Keep in mind that dive centers only take CMAS and advanced SSI/PADI divers on extra challenging dives.
 This is for your own safety.

 The following day, you’ll be picked up and driven to the dive center – located in a beautiful spot by the lagoon.
-Grab your gear, some morning coffee and start your briefing.
+Grab your gear, some morning coffee, and start your briefing.
 Safety is paramount, especially when drift diving in the wide north pass.
 Your instructor will also brief you on what to look out for and how to maximize the chances of seeing the ‘good stuff’.
 Each one carries an erasable board, used for scribbling down what it is you’re seeing throughout the dive.

 Dive Spirit Fakarava offer ‘fun dives’, snorkeling trips, dive certifications, daily trips to the north pass and occasional trips to the south pass.
-Morning dives are two tanks with a break on the boat or on a beautiful beach, while afternoon dives are single tank.
+Morning dives are two tanks with a break on the boat or a beautiful beach, while afternoon dives are single tank.
 The more dives you do, the better the price gets.
 Book early as space is limited.

 There are plenty of more dive photos and stories in the ‘things to do’ section, but here’s more useful information for planning your dives.